Thai protesters return to the streets despite COVID concerns | DW | 24.06.2021

 Demonstrations on Thursday were also planned across the country, from the tourist city of Chiang Mai in the north to the southern province of Nakhon Si Thammarat.

-The country was rocked by youth-led protests in the second half of 2020 against the prime minister's government, which took power in a 2014 coup when Prayuth was still a general, but the pro-democracy movement lost steam after virus outbreaks and the jailing of student leaders.
+In the second half of 2020, the country was rocked by youth-led protests against the prime minister's government, which took power in a 2014 coup when Prayuth was still a general.
+But the pro-democracy movement lost steam after virus outbreaks and the jailing of student leaders.

-In March, several dozen people were injured when police fired water cannon, tear gas, and rubber bullets to disperse a protest.
+In March, several dozen people were injured when police fired water cannons, tear gas, and rubber bullets to disperse a protest.

 The Thai pro-democracy movement is also calling for reform in how the monarchy operates.